-My Entire Company Avoids Email For One Full Day Every Week
+My Entire Company Avoids Email For One Full Day Every Quarter

 How It Works

-To keep this habit working well for everyone, we’ve had to set some ground rules: First, we don’t stick to the same weekday every single week.
-We’ll look at our schedules and declare a different no-email day each week.
+To keep this habit working well for everyone, we’ve had to set some ground rules: First, we don’t stick to the same weekday.
+We’ll look at our schedules and declare a different no-email day every time we do it.
 This helps give us the flexibility to actually stick to the regimen.

 Second, email is off limits from 8 a.m.—5 p.m., except for two 20-minute breaks, but they’re meant to check for emergencies only—these aren’t active email periods.
 Anything outside of those nine hours is fair game.

-Note: Correction: A previous version of this article incorrectly stated that LaSalle institutes a no-email day on a weekly basis, when in fact the company does so quarterly.